thegodfatherbeeearth/quartz/content/index.md

 ---
 title: Welcome
 ---
 Hellooooooo happy to see you here!
-I am Alexey, born on the Pi day in 2004 \[calculate my age yourself pls :)].
+I am Alexey, born on the Pi day in 2004.
 I like making web3 startups and celebrating life.

 I've already made a successful web3 project (https://buytrx.org), but I did it alone, which doesn't feel cool.
 So, as of June 2025, I am super actively looking for clever people to:
 1. Become friends.